emaad7/SDD/paper/paper.md

 ## Results of Spatial Dependence Tests

-The tests $ SD^* $ and $ SD $ reject $ H_0 $ with a P-value of 0.000.
-The indices $ NDC^* $ and $ NDC $ were found to be 0.299 and 0.319, respectively.
-To determine whether this rejection was due to dependence or a trend in the data, we applied the $ DP^* $ and $ DP $ tests.
+The tests $SD^*$ and $SD$ reject $H_0$ with a P-value of 0.000.
+The indices $NDC^*$ and $NDC$ were found to be 0.299 and 0.319, respectively.
+To determine whether this rejection was due to dependence or a trend in the data, we applied the $DP^*$ and $DP$ tests.
 Based on a first-degree polynomial function, these tests confirmed spatial dependence in heavy metal distribution (P-value = 0.000).
-The dependence indices $ NWR^* $ and $ NWR $ were 0.299 and 0.318, respectively.
-However, the $ TP^* $ and $ TP $ tests indicated stationarity in the region, as their P-values equaled 1.000.
+The dependence indices $NWR^*$ and $NWR$ were 0.299 and 0.318, respectively.
+However, the $TP^*$ and $TP$ tests indicated stationarity in the region, as their P-values equaled 1.000.

 Heavy metal distribution appears influenced by sediment transport and deposition patterns, especially in low-elevation areas near the riverbank.
-The $ RR^* $ and $ RR $ tests confirmed strong regional dependence, with values of 0.586 and 0.590, and a significant P-value of 0.000, suggesting an association with elevation and river proximity.
+The $RR^*$ and $RR$ tests confirmed strong regional dependence, with values of 0.586 and 0.590, and a significant P-value of 0.000, suggesting an association with elevation and river proximity.

 We hypothesize that flooding frequency affects spatial dependence.
-When incorporating this classification, the regional dependence assessment indicated an increase in $ SD^* $, $ SD $, $ DP^* $, and $ DP $ values, reaching 0.515, 0.527, 0.514, and 0.527, respectively.
-Notably, this classification revealed a trend in the data, as detected by the $ TP^* $ and $ TP $ tests.
+When incorporating this classification, the regional dependence assessment indicated an increase in $SD^*$, $SD$, $DP^*$, and $DP$ values, reaching 0.515, 0.527, 0.514, and 0.527, respectively.
+Notably, this classification revealed a trend in the data, as detected by the $TP^*$ and $TP$ tests.

 # Availability